by Chris Woodford. Last updated: March 14, 2018.

 Photo: Computers and brains have much in common, but they're essentially very different.
-What happens if you combine the best of both worlds—the power of a computer and the amazing flexibility of a brain?
+What happens if you combine the best of both worlds—the systematic power of a computer and the densely interconnected cells of a brain?
 You get a superbly useful neural network.
-Photo of a brain scan courtesy of National Institute on Drug Abuse and National Institutes of Health (NIH) with overlaid neural network by explainthatstuff.com.

 How brains differ from computers